-- Invoked: Alice forms a religious sect who achieve enlightenment by patiently waiting for mundane things to start playing music on their own.
+- Invoked: Alice forms a religious sect who achieve enlightenment by patiently waiting and listening for the music in the most mundane of circumstances.

 - Defied: Just as the Serendipitous Symphony begins, Charlie throws a stone at the cricket, shuts the faucet tight, and breaks the doink thing.

 - Discussed: "Is it just me or do you hear that, too?"

 - Conversed: "Ah, here comes the innocuous background tune."

 - Deconstructed: Bob grows tired of fruitless attempts to make his house play something new and just mixes new tune on his PC and lets it play through speakers hidden around the house.

 - Reconstructed: But then, just as he finishes the installation, the computer's burr starts providing the prefect baseline for his house to start playing a brand new Serendipitous Symphony on its own.